 The scheme aims to address low levels of home ownership in the Armed Forces, overcoming the disadvantages that mobility brings in line with the principles of the Armed Forces Covenant.
 It supports greater lifestyle choice and retention of personnel.
 If you have at least six months left to serve at the time of application, you may be eligible.
 Click here for further details.

-When your entitlement to SFA is due to finish, perhaps because of end of Service, divorce or discharge, you will be issued with a Notice to Vacate (NTV) by DIO.
+When your entitlement to SFA is due to finish, whether due to end of Service, divorce or discharge, you will be issued with a Notice to Vacate (NTV) by DIO.

 An NTV is legal notice of the termination of your licence to occupy SFA and is generally 93 days with the last day timed to coincide with your soldier’s last day of Service.

 For more information on why it is issued and what you should do when you have received it, see GOV.UK: Service family accommodation notice to vacate guidance notes.

 Forget the term illegal occupancy (as it is often called), there is nothing illegal about finding yourself in an SFA when your entitlement has ceased.